 7. How much solvent do I need to start my system?

-For the full size solvent purifier we recommend filling the kegs with 16 liters of solvent.
-For the bench top solvent purifier you will need 8 liters to fill the system.
+a.
+For the full-size solvent purifier, we recommend filling the kegs with 16 liters of solvent.
+For the bench top solvent purifier, you will need 8 liters to fill the system.

 8. Are the solvents filtered inside the system?

 a.
 Yes.
 Each solvent channel has a particle filter.
 If you are using methanol your system will also have a special particle filter attached to that channel.

 9. How do I fill the kegs with solvent?

 a.
 This is very easy to do and is well explained in the manual.
 Refer to Section 3.5: Filling the Solvent Kegs.

 10. How do I start up the system?